 This change may be too drastic to get a hold of immediately, so finding effective IP Math tuition in Singapore is recommended.

 The IP Mathematics curriculum is designed to get pupils ready for pre-university level exams.
 All IP students must take IP Math, which has much in common with the O Level A Maths and E Maths curriculum.
-As IP Math curriculum is unique to the school they originate from, the IP Math also takes on different names across the schools.
+As the IP Math curriculum is unique to the school they originate from, the IP Math also takes on different names across the schools.
 For example, some schools call it Integrated Math, while others name it Advanced Math.